Keeping a cooler cold while camping can be a hassle. And sometimes it’s just impossible to bring one along.

 33. Canned Meats and Fish

 Canned meats get a bad wrap but you can get your protein and meat fix without having to refrigerate it.
 Deviled ham makes a great sandwich, as does tuna (break out those individual mayo packets!), canned chili is a great option to add to your campfire nachos, and Vienna sausages are a good replacement in your pork and beans campfire dinner.

 34. Canned Vegetables and Beans

 Canned vegetables and beans are a great alternative when you are looking to avoid the mess and time it takes to prepare fresh veggies and dried beans.
 All you need is a can opener and a spork.

 Jerky is great for any camper, but especially for backpackers who are looking for something to chew on along the way, as well as a way to replenish their salts as they sweat down the trail.
 Jerky comes in so many flavors these days and if you have a dehydrator you can make jerky at home for a lot less.

 36. Trail Mix

-It is the quintessential campers’ and hikers’ snack.
+Trail mix (also known as GORP) is the quintessential camping and hiking snack.
 It will give you energy and fill up your belly.
-The best part is you can buy it for a no-fuss option, but you can also make your own custom mix (again with the help of a dehydrator).
-Add all the things you love from salty to sweet to spicy.
+The best part is you can buy it for a no-fuss option, but you can also make your own custom mix with all your favorite ingredients.

 37. Nut Butter

-Peanut butter, hazelnut spread, almond butter, the list goes on.
-They are packed with protein and good fats and are a great way to satiate hunger at the campsite without a lot of fuss.
+Peanut butter, hazelnut spread, almond butter – the list goes on.
+They are all packed with protein and good fats and are a great way to satiate hunger at the campsite without a lot of fuss.
 Spread some on crackers, bread or fruit, like apples and bananas.
 If you don’t want to bring along a whole jar, you can pick up some individual packets.